Worldwide IT Communications System

 Ten microturbines use waste methane gas from the wastewater plant to generate up to 300kW of electrical power (2,300MW per year).
 The microturbines’ waste heat maintains the proper 95°F temperature in the digesters and heats buildings in the winter.

 A Capstone C65 microturbine generates electricity using microbe-produced methane gas.

 When energy bills topped $63,000 per month and service of the plant’s four internal combustion engines required a hefty 110 gallons (416 liters) of oil every 700 hours of operating time, plant officials knew it was time to update its 23-year-old cogeneration system.

 LANDFILL – Sauk County Landfill

 In the past, methane gas produced each year by 650,000 tons of waste was burned off in an open flare.
 Today this renewable energy is captured and used to fuel 24 C30 Capstone microturbines that produce electricity the landfill sells back to the utility.

 This large dairy farm has converted manure from 1,000 cows into 30kW of clean, green electricity produced by microturbines.
 In addition, heat from the process is reused to heat the farm’s 700-square-foot concrete liquid/ solid separator building.

-In 2015, the U.S. Environmental Protection Agency Combined Heat and Power Partnership recognized Horizon Power Systems for its achievement in reducing thousands of metric tons of carbon pollution with combined heat and power (CHP).
-The Partnership cited that in 2014, a CHP system installed by Horizon Power Systems resulted in an estimated 3,530 metric tons of avoided carbon dioxide, compared to conventional energy sources.
+The Partnership cited that in 2014, a Combined Heat and Power (CHP) system installed by Horizon Power resulted in an estimated 3,530 metric tons of avoided CO2, compared to conventional energy sources.
 Additionally, the project avoided emissions of more than 541 metric tons, equal to those from the generation of electricity used annually by 74 homes.